By ·Updated May 2026

 Publik Coffee Roasters

-Founded in April 2012, Publik has grown from a single cafe to four locations across Salt Lake City -- in the Avenues, on University Street, on 900 South, and at their West Temple headquarters.
-The headline is their roastery: 65 solar panels power the operation, and their filtration technology removes 96% of roasting particulates.
-They roast to order rather than stockpiling inventory.
-The company motto -- "Quality Over Quantity.
+Publik opened in April 2012 and has grown to four SLC locations — in the Avenues, on University Street, on 900 South, and at their West Temple headquarters.
+The roastery itself is the headline: 65 solar panels run the operation, and their filtration captures most of the particulate matter that drum roasting normally pushes into the air.
+They roast to order rather than stockpiling.
+Their stated motto is "Quality Over Quantity.
 Community Over Corporate.
-Planet Over Profit." -- reads like a manifesto, and the solar-powered roastery means they're actually backing it up.
+Planet Over Profit."
+That kind of phrasing earns eye-rolls in some quarters, but Publik backs it up with actual solar panels and an unusually transparent operation.

 See their full profile on Roast Local | Visit their website